-Unlike the economic downturn of 2008, which was driven in large part by structural weaknesses in the U.S. mortgage markets that cascaded through the financial system and took years to sort out, the current downturn is a conscious, concerted effort by the country to address a short-term national and global health problem.
+Unlike the economic downturn of 2008, which was driven in large part by structural weaknesses in the U.S. mortgage markets that cascaded through the financial system and took years to sort out, the current downturn is a conscious, concerted effort by the country to address a national and global health problem.
 Everyone is uncertain as to the duration of this particular downturn, but clearly many people are already suffering a cash crisis.
-Unfortunately, as will be seen from the discussion below, the ability of participants to access nonqualified plan accounts is limited, as these programs are not designed from a legal or financial perspective to solve short-term cash flow problems.
-In general, participants should consider other options for short- term cash needs.

-There are three ways to access limited amounts from a nonqualified plan:
+With the relief provided under Notice 2020-50, there are now four ways to obtain limited amounts from a non-qualified plan:

 An “unforeseeable emergency” may include the imminent foreclosure of or eviction from one’s primary residence.
-Job loss or reduction in pay, by itself, will generally not qualify as an unforeseeable emergency.
+A reduction in pay, by itself, will generally not qualify as an unforeseeable emergency.

 - The emergency is limited to each participant’s individual circumstance and must be determined case by case.
-Emergency measures taken by the employer under adverse business conditions do not support a broad based distribution to participants in the plan.
+Emergency measures taken by the employer, such as across-the-board pay reductions, could not assume that each participant will individually qualify for a distribution from the plan.

 - The distribution is limited to the immediate need.
-The immediate need is the dollar value of the need after other sources have been exhausted, including insurance and other non-essential personal assets.
-As described further below, the federal stimulus package may provide direct relief to participants impacted by the coronavirus.
+The immediate need is the dollar value of the need after the participant’s other sources have been exhausted.
+Other resources include insurance and other non-essential personal assets.
+As described further below, the CARES Act and other relief may provide additional resources to participants impacted by the coronavirus.